MHShetty/notifier_plugin/README.md

 For now, this plugin mainly four types of Notifiers: `Notifier`, `ValNotifier`, `SelfNotifier`, `HttpNotifier`.

 [Notifier](#notifier): It's a simple object that can maintain and notify a set of listeners.
 One could even attach a `Notifier` to it or listen to another `Notifier`.
-(Note: One cannot attach a Notifier to itself or listen to itself, as that would lead to infinite recursion).
+One could  even poll it for a fixed number of times, or over a certain duration.

 [ValNotifier](#valnotifier): It is a `Notifier` that decides to take a step ahead and maintain it's own buffer and actually pass the value to it's listeners (if it can accept one).
 (Note: A `Notifier` can be called with a value, but it's listeners won't get that value or get null, if they can accept one.
 This was done to ensure that `ValNotifier` can actually extend `Notifier` while overriding the same set of methods that are used to notify a `Notifier`)